 Roughness inputs can either be a fixed value between 0 and 1 (with 0 being very glossy and 1 having a matte finish), or a grayscale texture map that identifies more glossy areas in darker shades and more matte areas in lighter shades.
-For an example of roughness maps connected to the PrincipledBsdf node, see Kitty2 Textures-Principled or Kitty3 Textures-Principled.
+For an example of roughness maps connected to the PrincipledBsdf node, see Kitty3 Textures-Principled.
 Roughness texture maps should be set to a Custom Gamma Value of 1.0.